-Aside from the occasional firing up of the grill, mowing it as soon as we lose our small dog in it’s grass and using it as a giant dog toilet, our backyard sees very little action.
+Aside from the occasional firing up of the grill, mowing it as soon as we lose our small dog in it’s grass and using it as a giant dog toilet, our backyard sees very little action, the most action it got was when the team at http://www.bigfootpestcontrol.com/schaumburg/ did an extermination of all the pests in the backyard.
 It likes it’s quiet lifestyle and it’s tiny garden that will yield us each one salad.
 That’s why this weekend’s flurry of activity was a little much for it.

 On Saturday, we decided to drop by Shawn and Ani’s neighborhood garage sale to say hi and see if we needed any of their junk.
 Ash spent the entire time we there plucking away on a pink acoustic guitar that was way to small for him, but I was way happy to see that’s he’s digging his bass lessons that much!
 After a while, we headed home.

 We pulled in our driveway, which goes up to our back fence.
 I noticed a large white dog with black spots on it milling about inside the backyard.
-He was essentially peeing on every last blade of grass, as a large male dog is wont to do.
+He was essentially peeing on every last blade of grass, as a large male dog is wont to do, which was not cool since we take a lot of pride in our garden, we take good care of it decorate it with flowers and accessories from sites as glowdecoration.com.
 Amelia approached him from outside the fence to let him sniff her hand, but he was more interested in taking that hand off.
 Not cool, Rover!

 I tried sweet talking him through the fence, but he was done with sweet talking long ago.
 I kept talking to me and he kept swearing at me in dog language while Amelia called Animal Control to come get the guy.
 We’d normally walk him around the neighborhood or something to find his home, but neither one of us felt like losing a limb.
 Ash was going to run around to the front of the house and close the front gate, so he couldn’t get out.
 Stranger Danger Dog was also not down with that and threw is 100+ pound body at the fence.